kphretiq/the-dull-parts/README.md

 Tables are defined in App/Models.py.
 You are supplied with three tables:

 - User: The user authentication table supplied by Flask-Auth
-- Profile: User profile table which has a relation to User.
+- Profile: Table for user data, with relation to User table so roles are available.
-- TempAuth: A temporary table used to supply keys for initiializing user and updating passwords.
+- TempAuth: A temporary table used to supply keys for initializing user and updating passwords.

 ## Authentication
 - Flask-Auth handles authentication and assignment of roles.